 • The local rules of the host club as approved by the Tournament Director

-In addition, all participants are required to conduct themselves in accordance with the European Tour Code of Behaviour as contained within the Members Regulations Handbook.
+In addition, all participants are required to conduct themselves in accordance with the European Tour Code of Behavior as contained within the Members Regulations Handbook.

 Q. Are there exemptions from 1st Stage and 2nd Stage?